-Tdh will accept applications from both individual evaluators and evaluator teams which may consist of a lead evaluator and co-evaluators.
-Financial and Technical Offers must be submitted together, no separate or partial applications will be accepted.
+Tdh will accept applications from both individual evaluators and teams consisting of a lead evaluator and country-based evaluators.

-Evaluators can be a company, an NGO, academic entities or individual consultants registered officially with evaluations being part of their registered scope of activities.
+Evaluators can be a company, an NGO, academic entities or individual consultants registered officially with research/evaluations being part of their registered scope of activities.

-In case the evaluation is conducted by a team, the team should be gender balanced and diverse, with close attention to diversity and inclusion considerations.
+In case the evaluator is a team, not individual, the team should be gender balanced and diverse, with close attention to diversity and inclusion considerations.